 The working program is drawn up in accordance with the requirements of the Federal state educational standard of higher education (level of training), approved by the order of the Ministry of education and science of the Russian Federation from 09.02.2016 No 95.

 The working program of the discipline was discussed at the meeting of the Department of clinical medicine.
-Protocol No. 1, 17 of September 2018The working program of the discipline was discussed at the meeting of the Department of fundamental and clinical medicine.
-Protocol No. 8, 09 of July 2019
+Protocol No. 5, 13 of January 2020.

 Author: PhD Slabenko E.V.

 ANNOTATION